-How Do I Change a Thermostat?
+How Do I Change a Thermostat to a Wifi Thermostat?

 Do you still control your heating and cooling system with a manual analog thermostat?
 If so, you’re missing out on the opportunity to save energy with a programmable thermostat.
 And if you upgrade to a smart Wi-Fi thermostat, you gain futuristic remote control of the indoor temperature using your smartphone, your tablet, or even your voice.